logo

 Debugginglink | top

-Poor WSGI have few debugging mechanism which you can to use.
-First, it could be good idea to set up poor_Debug variable.
-If this variable is set, there are full traceback on error page internal_server_error with http code 500.
+Poor WSGI has a few debugging mechanisms you can use.
+First, it is a good idea to set the poor_Debug variable.
+If this variable is set, there is a full traceback on the internal_server_error page (HTTP 500).

-Second effect of this variable is enabling special debug page on /debug-info url.
-On this page, you can found:
+The second effect of this variable is enabling the special debug page at /debug-info URL.
+On this page, you can find:

-• full handlers table with requests, http methods and handlers which are call to serve this requests.
+• a full handlers table with request paths, HTTP methods, and handlers that are called to serve those requests.

-• request headers table from your browser when you call this debug request
+• the request headers sent by your browser when you access the debug page.

-• application variables which are set like a connector variables but with app_ prefix.
+• application variables, which are set like connector variables but with the app_ prefix.

-• request environment, which is set from your wsgi server to wsgi application, so to Poor WSGI connector.
+• the request environment, which is passed from the WSGI server to the WSGI application, that is, to the Poor WSGI connector.

 Profilinglink | top

-If you want to profile your request code, you can do with profiler.
-Poor WSGI application object have methods to set profiling.
-You must only prepare runctx function, which is call before all your request.
-From each your request will be generate .profile dump file, which you can study.
+If you want to profile your request code, you can do so with a profiler.
+The Poor WSGI application object has methods to set up profiling.
+You only need to provide a runctx function, which is called before every request.
+For each request, a .profile dump file will be generated for analysis.

-If you want to profile all process after start your application, you can make file, which profile importing your application, which import Poor WSGI connector.
+If you want to profile the entire process from the start of your application, you can create a file that profiles the import of your application, which in turn imports the Poor WSGI connector.

 import cProfile